wifasoi/nixos-uconsole/README.md

 1. Insert SD card into the uConsole and power on
 2. Login as `root` with password `changeme` (will be changed on first login)
 3. Connect to WiFi: `nmtui`
+4. Wait a few seconds for time sync (the RPi has no hardware clock, so HTTPS may fail until NTP syncs)

 ## Custom Configuration